A Convection-Diffusion model on a star shaped graph: Main results

-\end{theorem} Observe that well-posedness of the weak solution in Theorem \ref{first.term} is provided by Theorem \ref{well-posedness-L2} since one of the hypotheses (H\ref{h1})-(H\ref{h2}) is satisfied.
-The condition $n\leq m$ in Theorem \ref{first.term} is imposed in order to guarantee the global existence of the solutions.
-However, we do not know if this assumption is merely technical or there is a blow-up of the solutions when $n>m$.
-This question remains open.
-The case $q=2$ remains open since we are not able to prove the uniqueness of the solutions of the limit system: system \eqref{main.eq} with initial data $\delta_0$ taken in the sense of bounded measures (see \eqref{initial.delta} for a precise definition).
+Now, let us comment on the hypotheses of Theorem \ref{first.term}.
+The condition $(n-m)a\geq 0$ in Theorem \ref{decay.estimates} and Theorem \ref{first.term} is imposed in order to guarantee the global existence of the solutions.
+However, we do not know if this assumption is merely technical or if solutions blow-up when $(n-m)a< 0$.

+The case $q=2$ when the initial datum changes sign remains to be treated elsewhere.
+To deal with this case will be necessarily to prove the uniqueness of the solutions of the system \eqref{main.eq} with initial datum $\delta_0$ taken in the sense of bounded measures (see Section \ref{self-similar} for a precise definition).
+Similar difficulties appeared previously in the case of the whole space where the uniqueness of the profiles was addressed in a series of papers.
+We quote \cite{MR1233647} for nonnegative/nonpositive solutions on the real line, \cite{MR1266100} for multi-dimensional case and \cite{MR1440033} for changing sign solutions.

-The decay of solutions of linear diffusion problems on graphs has been considered previously in \cite{MR2291812} for compact graphs and in \cite{haeseler} in the case when some infinite edges are attached to the compact part of the graph.
-The asymptotic expansion of the solutions for theses linear problems has been considered for general graphs in \cite{rossi2020}.
+The decay of solutions of linear diffusion problems on graphs has been analyzed previously in \cite{MR2291812} for compact graphs and in \cite{haeseler} in the case when some infinite edges are attached to the compact part of the graph.
+The asymptotic expansion of the solutions for these linear problems has been done for general graphs in \cite{rossi2020}.
+We expect that the results of this paper can be extended to connected finite graphs in which some of the edges have infinity length.
+In this case, depending on the nonlinearity, additional restrictions on the number of incoming and outgoing edges at any internal node have to be imposed, for example that always the number of incoming edges is greater or equal than the number of outgoing edges.
+This will be analyzed in the future.